SanguShellz/GTA5VersionSwitcher/README.md

 >### 📣 IMPORTANT !!
->⚠️Always back up your game data before making changes.
-Use this tool at your own risk.
+>⚠️Please back up your game files before using this tool for the first time.
+Use at your own risk

 # GTA5 Version Switcher